marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

 1. [**CLICK HERE** to download the lab2\_select\_manipulate\_data.json notebook file](./../notebooks/lab2_select_manipulate_data.json?download=1).
 This will download the notebook file for this lab to your local machine.

-2. Go back to the main Notebooks listing by clicking on the "hamburger" menu (the three lines) on the upper left of the screen, and then select **Notebooks**.
+2. Go back to the main notebooks listing by clicking on the "hamburger" menu (the three lines) on the upper left of the screen, and then select **Notebooks**.

  ![Oracle Machine Learning Notebooks menu](images/go-back-to-notebooks.png "Oracle Machine Learning Notebooks menu")